-CoLaboArthon is a framework/initiateve for rapid collective, and multidisciplinary research, education and collective creation of knowledge, collective awareness, ideas and emotions.
-Its outcome is a collective piece of art+research, usually performed for a social innovation.
+CoLaboArthon is a framework/initiative for a rapid collective, and multidisciplinary research, education and collective creation of knowledge, collective awareness, ideas and emotions.
+Its outcome is a collective piece of art+research, usually performed for a social innovation and change.

 (CoLaboArthon is designed by ChaOS and partners - listed below)

-Take a look at the newest CoLaboArthon Presentation (illustrated PDF).
+Take a look at the CoLaboArthon Presentation (illustrated PDF).

-CoLaboArthon is a new model of a rapid, but highly energized process of collaborative research and co-creation between (engaged) art and science, between cognitive and emotional, often addressing complex and wicked problems.
-Its collective space is trans-technically augmented with Colabo.Space ecosystem.
-It is a place for a multidisciplinary dialogue on emotional and rational level, and for finding highly-creative and emotionally-energized solutions and ideas through utilizing collective creativity and wisdom, through.
+CoLaboArthon is a novel model of a rapid, but highly energized process of collaborative research and co-creation between (socially engaged) art and science, between cognitive and emotional, often addressing complex and wicked problems.
+Its collective space is IT-augmented with Colabo.Space ecosystem.
+It is a place for a multidisciplinary dialogue on emotional and rational level, and for finding highly-creative and emotionally-energized solutions and ideas through utilizing collective creativity and wisdom.

 CoLaboArthons are executed internationally - both offline (in several European countries, Americas and Asia) and online.